vieirandre/evicache/README.md

 // Insert a new value into the cache cache.Put(1, "one");

-// Retrieve the value (throws KeyNotFoundException if key doesn't exist) string value = cache.Get(1);
+// Retrieve the value (throws KeyNotFoundException if key does not exist) string value = cache.Get(1);

 // Retrieve the value without throwing an exception if the key is missing